 -

 What is the Tax Exemption on BIK Received by an Employee?This guide will explain what is the tax exemption on the BIK received by an employee.
-END OF GUIDECreated by Auto Count Support, Modified on Fri, 21 Mar at 4:10 PM by Auto Count Support
+END OF GUIDECreated by Auto Count Support, Modified on Mon, 8 Jun at 9:45 AM by rotcana Choong -

 BIK : APPENDIX 1 - PRESCRIBED AVERAGE LIFE SPAN OF VARIOUS ASSETS PROVIDED BY EMPLOYERS TO EMPLOYEEThis guide explains the prescribed average life span of various assets provided by employers to employees for Benefit-In-Kind (BIK).
-END OF GUIDECreated by Auto Count Support, Modified on Fri, 21 Mar at 4:32 PM by Auto Count Support
+END OF GUIDECreated by Auto Count Support, Modified on Mon, 8 Jun at 9:46 AM by rotcana Choong -

 BIK : APPENDIX 2 - (a) The Prescribed Value of Motorcar and Its Related BenefitsThis guide explains the prescribed value of motorcar and it's related benefits in Benefit-In-Kind (BIK).
-END OF GUIDECreated by Auto Count Support, Modified on Fri, 21 Mar at 4:32 PM by Auto Count Support
+APPENDIX 2-(a) The Prescribed Value of Motorcar and its Related Benefits END OF GUIDECreated by Auto Count Support, Modified on Tue, 16 Dec, 2025 at 12:05 PM by Auto Count Support -